bixel/bdt2cpp/README.md

+# UNMAINTAINED

+If you somehow stumbled over this: See e.g. [treelite](https://github.com/dmlc/treelite) for an alternative.

+---

 # Generate C++ representations of boosted decision trees

 This project tries to provide a generic functionality to transpile trained BDTs